factful/ocr_testing/Readme.md

 ## [Tesseract](https://github.com/tesseract-ocr/tesseract)

-[Tesseract](https://github.com/tesseract-ocr/tesseract) is a free and open source command line OCR engine that was developed at Hewlett-Packard in the late 90s, and has been maintained by Google since 2006.
+[Tesseract](https://github.com/tesseract-ocr/tesseract) is a free and open source command line OCR engine that was developed at Hewlett-Packard in the mid 80s, and has been maintained by Google since 2006.
 It is well documented.
 Tesseract is written in C/C++.
 Their [installation instructions](https://github.com/tesseract-ocr/tesseract/wiki) are reasonably comprehensive.
 We were able to follow them and get Tesseract running without any additional troubleshooting.

 Tesseract will return results as plain text, hOCR or in a PDF, with text overlaid on the original image.